uidaholib/documents-digital-collections-template/pages/about.md

 Some later Legacy articles seek to address gaps in the published history of the region.
 For example, in [the Fall 1990 issue](https://www.lib.uidaho.edu/digital/latahlegacy/items/latahlegacy_v19-n1.html), Mary Reed examines some of the reasons many pioneer-era businesses operated by Chinese immigrants have likely been left out of historical records.

-Many Latah Legacy articles also reference contemporary events related to local history, like the [2023 issue](https://www.lib.uidaho.edu/digital/latahlegacy/items/latahlegacy_v50-n1.html) which showcases the archaeological dig that the University of Idaho conducted at Moscow High School in Fall 2023.
+Many *Latah Legacy* articles also reference contemporary events related to local history, like the [2023 issue](https://www.lib.uidaho.edu/digital/latahlegacy/items/latahlegacy_v50-n1.html) which showcases the archaeological dig that the University of Idaho conducted at Moscow High School in Fall 2023.

-This collection will continue to be updated to include the most recent issues of the Latah Legacy as they are published.
+A complete set of print copies of *Latah Legacy* are held in [Special Collections and Archives](https://www.lib.uidaho.edu/special-collections/) at the University of Idaho Library.
+These print editions were digitized in 2014 to form the base of this collection, and newer born-digital PDFs will continue be added going forward.

 {% include feature/image.html objectid="latahlegacy_v50-n1" width="50" caption="The 2023 issue of Latah Legacy." %}

-Print copies of this publication are also held in [Special Collections and Archives](https://www.lib.uidaho.edu/special-collections/) at the University of Idaho Library.

 ## Related Collection: Latah County Oral History Collection